dwj300/.dotfiles/README.md

 Dotfiles
 ========

-Hi thanks for checking out my dotfiles.
-Within this repository you are able to see a little preview of how I have configured the tools that I use everyday to make my work more efficient and effective.
+Here are my dotfiles.
+Some of it is very personal, and will be of no use to you (gitconfig, ssh/config).
+Some of it is somewhat generic, like my vimrc and zshrc.

-Technical Listing
+Plugins
 -----------------

 - [Dotbot](https://github.com/anishathalye/dotbot)